 Kʼinich Janaab Pakal means “Great Sun Shield” in classical Maya.
 Here we are reminded of Psalm 84:11 “the Lord God is a sun and a shield” which is really a reference to the Reuleaux triangle and its emergence from the triquetra.
 Pakal expanded Palenque’s power in the Maya states and initiated a building program that produced some of Maya civilisation’s finest art and architecture.
 One of the most enduring and enigmatic relics from this great leader was the lid of his sarcophagus:

 Above: Pakal being reborn into eternal life

 On top is a bird wearing a jewelled pectoral and bearing sacred mirror markings on its forehead and tail.
 The cut shell on his head and other deity markers identify him as Itzam Ye, the avian form of Itzamna, a sky god who participated in the creation of the world.
-We might interpret this bird as the dove of purity and peace.
+We might interpret this bird as the kite of purity and peace.

 Above Pakal, we find the Sword of Truth thrusting downwards into his belly.
 As an inverted triangle, the tip of the dagger refers to purification.
-Here we experience the sword (sacrum) cleanly piercing the soul of man.
+Here we experience the sword (sacrum) cleanly piercing the body of man.
 This symbolic action sacrifices physical bondage to release a path to enlightened freedom.
 This is the Tree of Life.

 Below Pakal, we find the fangs of the twin serpents.
 In other words, when the sword of truth pierces the stomach, the mirrored cobras rise up the spine and into the higher realms.
 This is the famous caduceus, but here we find a Maya version of it.
 The entire sarcophagus then, hints at the personal process required to achieve enlightenment.